 1 The rules are codified at 15 CSR § 30-51.170(3) and 15 CSR § 30-51.172(3).
+Plaintiff is amending its complaint in part to address Defendants' assertions that SIFMA lacks associational standing to challenge the Rules.
+SIFMA submits declarations from six member firms, attached hereto as Exhibits A, B, C, D, E, and F, and a declaration from SIFMA attached hereto as Exhibit

-2. The Rules fail to acknowledge that federal law, regulations, and applicable rules already require financial advisors to act in the best interest of their clients when providing personalized investment advice.
-That means that investment advice must take into consideration factors such as the client's "other investments, financial situation and needs, tax status, investment objectives, investment experience, investment time horizon, liquidity needs, risk tolerance, and any other information the customer may disclose to the member or associated person in connection with such recommendation."2 Under federal law, firms cannot place their interests ahead of their customers' interests for any reason-be it "social," "nonfinancial," or otherwise.

-3. The Rules are also grossly overbroad.
+- 2. The Rules fail to acknowledge that federal law, regulations, and applicable rules already require financial advisors to act in the best interest of their clients when providing personalized investment advice.
+That means that investment advice must take into consideration factors such as the client's "other investments, financial situation and needs, tax status, investment objectives, investment experience, investment time horizon, liquidity needs, risk tolerance, and any other information the customer may disclose to the member or associated person in connection with such recommendation."
+Under federal law, firms cannot place their interests ahead of their customers' interests for any reason-be it "social," "nonfinancial," or otherwise. - 3.
+The Rules are also grossly overbroad.
 They restrict any investment advice that is not "solely focused on maximizing a financial return."
 In this regard, the Rules are incompatible with the best interest obligations of investment firms and professionals.